statbiophys/NoisET/README.md

 # Installation

-To install NoisET, git clone the file in your working environment.
+To install NoisET, gitclone the file in your working environment.
 Using terminal, go inside NoisET directory and write the following command :

 ```console